 In the digital realm teeming with risks, a little due diligence goes a long way.

 You want to take concrete action before your worst fears materialize.
-Incorporate backup practices as an integral part of your security and maintenance strategy.
+Incorporate website backup best practices as an integral part of your security and maintenance strategy.

 Choose your preferred way to backup a WordPress site, meaning both your database and website files.
 Do it at regular intervals and every time you make an important change/update.